 The pegboard sheets are nailed to a framework attached to the studs to ensure there's enough space between the walls and boards to insert hooks and pegs.
-To keep the shed organized, tools used for a common purpose are given a dedicated space: Bulb planters, bulbs, and bulb food hang within easy read of each other.
+To keep the shed organized, tools used for a common purpose are given a dedicated space: Bulb planters, bulbs, and bulb food hang within easy reach of each other.
 Turn a tote with handles into a quick and easy way to transport soil amendments out to the garden.

 Turn metal bins and buckets on their sides to create deep, easy-to-see storage caddies.
-Brightly painted to coordinate with the shed's exterior, the yellow bucket acts as an on-the-wall garden hose holder and collects all the nozzles in one place.
+Brightly painted to coordinate with the shed exterior, the yellow bucket acts as an on-the-wall garden hose holder and collects all the nozzles in one place.
 Garden gloves are easy to find when stacked in open-front bins.

 Take advantage of tools with wrist straps to sort and hang them on the pegboard.
-Drill a hole under the lip of an old tin cup and string a piece of twine through the opening to give it new purpose as a hanging seed-pack organizer.
+Drill a hole under the lip of an old tin cup, and string a piece of twine through the opening to give it new purpose as a hanging seed-pack organizer.

 This outdoor shed went from prefab to fabulous with a makeover that adds a garden potting bench and shelving to organize pots, soil, tools, and more.
-A soft gray-blue paint coordinates the outdoor shed with the house, while the cheerful indigo trim gives the shed a splash of color.
+A soft gray-blue paint coordinates with the house, while the cheerful indigo trim gives the shed a splash of color.
 A blue stain was applied to the deck and the shed's floor to match the trim.
 Decorative trim and sconces give the exterior a custom look.

 To give this shed a custom look that is also hardworking, designer Brian Patrick Flynn nailed beaded-board paneling to the studs and painted it a crisp white.
-The ceiling is augmented with false trusses and covered with a coat of zippy green to give the formerly industrial-looking building a cottage feel.
+The ceiling is augmented with false trusses and covered with a coat of zippy green to create a cottage feel in the formerly industrial-looking building.
 An aluminum shelving system builds in storage for pots, planters, and garden tools.
-An old chandelier -- sanded then primed and painted with metal-designated products to match the ceiling -- casts extra light over the work space and creates a festive mood during outdoor parties.

 An adjustable closet shelving system works as well in a shed as in the house.
 The multipurpose system uses metal bars that are screwed along the top of a wall.
 Pierced rods are suspended from the bars to hold brackets for a variety of storage components.
 We used wire shelves, but other options include solid shelves, baskets, and hanging rods.
 The system takes the clutter out of storing garden tools and planters.
 Each shelf can be moved around to make room elsewhere—perfect for the indecisive gardener.
 The open shelves also make the shed feel brighter and more spacious.

 Make over cheap bulletin boards by covering them with fabric crisscrossed with ribbons.
 Glue decorative buttons where the ribbons intersect.
 The boards are perfect for holding seed packets, photos, planting plans, and garden tips.
+An old chandelier—sanded then primed and painted with metal-specific paint to match the ceiling—casts extra light over the work space and creates a festive mood during outdoor parties.